 Ready or Not! by Nom Nom Paleo

-This is the second cookbook Michelle Tam has, and it came out last year.
-It is definitely another keeper.
+This is the second cookbook Michelle Tam has, and it is definitely another keeper.
 It’s smartly broken up into sections for when you’re ready to spend some time cooking or when you’re hangry and need something pronto.
 A great follow-up to Food For Humans.

 Danielle Walker’s Against All Grain: Meals Made Simple

 Danielle Walker is a great resource for recipes that have no grain at all.
-Her recipes are innovative and taste great.
-This is her first cookbook, and I consider it somewhat of a classic.
-She has several others that are also great (Against All Grain and Celebrations) if you’re looking for more grain-free options.
+This is her first cookbook and I consider it somewhat of a classic.
+She has several others (Against All Grain and Celebrations) that are also great if you’re looking for more grain-free options.